-- Using your fingers, rub the 50g sugar, zest and flowers together and reserve for the warm madelines.
+Using your fingers, rub the 50g sugar, zest and flowers together and reserve for the warm madeleines.

-- Grease two 12-capacity madeline trays and dust with caster sugar.
-Place heaped teaspoons of madeline batter in the trays and bake for 8-10 minutes or until the surface is lightly golden.
+Grease two 12-capacity madeleine trays and dust with caster sugar.
+Place heaped teaspoons of madeleine batter in the trays and bake for 8-10 minutes or until the surface is lightly golden.

 Serve with the lemon sugar sprinkled on top and lemon syrup if desired.
 I like to eat mine with sugar and lemon juice.
 You can also dredge with a little sifted icing sure if you prefer.